 Once you’ve considered all of these factors and sought legal advice on them, it is now time to plan your campaign as best you can from start to finish, in line with everything you know.
 Resolution can happen at any point of the dispute and may be most effective through dispute resolution or mediation as opposed to court proceedings, so don’t rule out this option.
 Remember, each case is different and so tactics and strategies will vary depending on your aims, position and goals.

-It's really important you get the right advice from a professional business dispute lawyer or property litigation solicitor if you're having problems with a certain dispute.
+It's really important you get the right advice from a professional employment solicitor, business dispute lawyer or property litigation solicitor if you're having problems with a certain dispute.
 If there is ever any question about your capacity to make decisions, our power of attorney lawyers can help you appoint a legal power of attorney.
 Ensure you get the right help by choosing Guillaumes LLP.